puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

     }
 ```

-Argument of the 'url' extension is '/data/from/remote'.
-It will be joined on the end of the remote server URI that is
+The argument for the 'url' extension is '/data/from/remote', which appended to the remote server URI
 configured in the 'config/lighty-uniconfig-config.json'.
-Final address for remote call-point will be
+The final address for the remote callpoint is
 'https://remote.server.io/data/from/remote'.

 #### Add action (POST request)

-In the following snippet it is possible to see how to create an action in the frinx-test YANG file with using
+In the snippet below, you can see how to create an action in the frinx-test YANG file using the
 'frinx-callpoint@2022-06-22.yang' extension.
-Here it is also needed to import 'tailf-common.yang'.
-Action consists of:
+It is also necessary to import 'tailf-common.yang'.
+The action consists of:

-1. action name defined by 'tailf:action'.
+1. Action name defined by 'tailf:action'.
-2. suffix of the remote endpoint defined by 'fcal:url'.
+2. Suffix of the remote endpoint defined by 'fcal:url'.
-3. input that contains body of the request.
-It is optional.
+3. Input that contains the body of the request (optional).

 ``` example of using of the frinx-callpoint@2022-06-22.yang in YANG file
 module frinx-test {